mccmmj/cafe-web/doc/inventory-improvement-progress.md

   - Surface recent cost history (last 5 changes) in inventory detail drawer and PO line hover, with ability to revert to a prior value. ✅
   - Invoice confirmation writes cost history when it updates unit_cost; must not regress current_stock. ✅
   - Validation: unit_cost >= 0, pack_cost >= 0; prevents saving if required data missing. ✅
+- Invoice resilience — current work: upload endpoint now reuses/replaces an existing invoice (same supplier + number) when it is not confirmed, resetting file, parsing state, and invoice items so re-uploads after unlink do not fail on uniqueness.
+Confirmed invoices remain protected.